tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_4_Boundaries_Aren’t_Mean_They’re_Oxygen.md

 ## Article 3

-### **SEO-Optimized Title:** Beyond Basic Mindfulness: An Introduction to the Quantum Mindfulness Framework for Holistic Well-being
+###  Beyond Basic Mindfulness: An Introduction to the Quantum Mindfulness Framework for Holistic Well-being

 **Article Body:**